ashpursglove/ashs-modbus-tool/README.md

 - Clone or download the repository
 - Install dependencies
-- Plug in your RS-485 adapter
+- Plug in your adapter
 - Run the application

-That’s it.
-No installers arguing with you.
-No license agreements written by lawyers.
+No installers.
+No wizards.
+No surprise background services.

 ---

-## Usage (The Short Version)
+## Usage (You Already Know How This Goes)

-- Select a COM port
+- Select COM port
 - Set serial parameters
 - Choose register type
-- Enter start address and count
+- Enter address and count
-- Read once or enable live polling
+- Read once or enable polling
-- Write values carefully and with intent
+- Write carefully

-Double-check before writing to anything connected to:
+Do not write to:
-- Motors
+- Live machinery
-- Valves
+- Safety systems
-- Humans
+- Anything with inertia
-- Expensive machinery
-- Anything that could ruin your week
+- Anything that can injure someone

-I am serious.
+Modbus will not stop you.
+This tool will try.

 ---

-## Tips From The Field
+## Notes From Experience

-- If reads fail, it’s probably the baud rate
+- If reads fail, check baud rate
-- If writes fail, it’s probably the slave ID
+- If writes fail, check slave ID
-- If nothing works, swap A/B lines
+- If nothing works, swap A/B
-- If it works sometimes, your ground reference is mocking you
+- If it works intermittently, grounding is probably bad
-- If everything works perfectly, do not celebrate too loudly
+- If it works perfectly, do not update anything

-Something will notice.

 ---

 ## Roadmap
-### a.k.a.
-Features That May Exist If I Am Fueled By Coffee And Spite
+### Also Known As “After I Recover Emotionally”

 - Batch reads and writes
-- Live graphing
+- Live plotting
 - Device profiles
 - CRC visualisation
-- Packet filters
+- Packet filtering
-- Auto slave detection
 - Better device fingerprinting
-- Double-click devices from Scanner to auto-configure the Tester
+- Auto-filling tester settings from scanner results

 - **Chaos Mode™**
-  Writes random values to everything
-  For when you want to leave a permanent emotional imprint on a site
+  Random writes everywhere
+  For testing assumptions, not production systems

-(Chaos Mode is a joke.
+(Chaos Mode is hypothetical.
-Probably.)
+Modbus already provides enough chaos.)

 ---

-If this tool saves you time, confusion, or at least one angry sigh, it has done its job.
+If this tool saves you time, doubt, or a second serial terminal window, it’s doing its job.